freedom-780/Psychedelic-Depression-Nexus-Predictive-Analysis-of-Patient-Outcomes/README.md

-# Psychedelic mushrooms Capstone Project
+# Psychedelic-Depression Nexus: Predictive Analysis of Patient Outcomes

 Depression has been increasing even before COVID-19.
 As a tool to aid in treatment of this increase,psychedelics have seen a resurrence in recent years due to clinical trials and breakthrough studies. psychedelics have been used the "betterment of well people" , PTSD, etc.